 Attention Photographers and brides to be!
 The veil toss takes some coordination and time, but if you can get it, and have time for it, it’s magical and can make for some pretty beautiful images!!
+Here are tips on how to get the perfect veil toss photo!

 Have a longer veil – butt length or longer works.
 If they want it more dramatic, the longer the better cause then there can be angles and swoops in the veil as it drops.